Sushant6095/youtube-backend-project/readme.md

 # Youtube Backend

-This project is a complex backend project that is built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, and many more.
+This project is a complex backend project that is built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt.
 This project is a complete backend project that has all the features that a backend project should have.
 I tried to build a complete video hosting website similar to youtube with all the features like login, signup, upload video, like, unlike, comment, subscribe, unsubscribe, and many more.

 ## User Management